ClaireRoberts1403/Joe-Bloggs-Personal-Trainer/README.md

 **Contact page - Connectivity with clients**

 Easy to use contacts page with positive and bold styling to gain that client and their business.
 Client would input details and a brief message to ‘Joe’ which will be sent via email to Joe who can then respond.
-Bigger links to social media pages to continue building the brand of ‘Joe’.

 **Header**